 - Visiting a friend, family member, or neighbor’s home

 While dog attacks may seemingly happen at random, such as encountering an off-leash dog roaming your neighborhood, most dog attacks occur with familiar animals during everyday activities.
-You or your child are far more likely to be bitten by a friend or family member’s pet than a strange animal.
+You or your child are far more likely to be bitten by a friend or family member’s pet than an animal you’ve never encountered.
 However, after a dog attack, this is probably not your first concern.
 You should focus on obtaining medical attention.
-The next step is to speak with a lawyer regarding how to recover compensation for your or your loved one’s physical, psychological, and financial damages.
+Once you’ve been treated, it’s important to speak with a personal injury lawyer regarding how to gain compensation for you or your loved one’s physical, psychological, and financial damages.

 In some situations, dog bites are minor.
 A quick snap of a dog’s teeth may only leave a few puncture wounds that can heal without stitches after a thorough cleaning.
 Although, you should always visit a physician after dog bites to reduce the chance of infection.
 Unfortunately, not all dog bite victims can walk away so lucky.
 Dogs can be vicious, and some breeds have tremendous jaw strength.
 They can bite someone multiple times, tear skin, muscle, and tendons, and even fracture bones.

-Some of the most common dog bite injuries include:
+Some of the most common injuries caused by dog bites include: